ali-turkoglu/UI_Testing_Practice/README.md

 }
 ```

-12. Creating an object in **wiki_StepDefinitions.java** to able to use WebElements and methods of WikiSearchPage
+12. Creating an object in **Wiki_StepDefinitions.java** to able to use WebElements and methods of WikiSearchPage
 `WikiSearchPage wikiSearchPage=new WikiSearchPage();`

 13. Creating ***WikiResultPage.java*** under the **pages** folder and add related WebElements and methods in it.